Axis Bank: 2016 demonetisation-related money laundering

 Following the 2016 Indian banknote demonetisation, a number of Axis Bank employees were arrested for facilitating money laundering activities.
 Some media outlets highlighted the disproportionate number of cases involving the bank, and claimed that the bank's aggressive performance targets and internal culture fostered such activities and that the blame does not lie solely in the hands of arrested employees.

-Initiatives

-Axis Thought Factory

-An innovation hub located in Bengaluru has an in-house innovation team and an accelerator program, primarily working on artificial intelligence.
-With this launch, Axis Bank became the first Indian bank to introduce a dedicated innovation lab in the country.

-Asha home loans

-Asha home loans targets first-time home buyers in the lower-income segment.
-The product offers loans from ₹100 thousand–₹1.5 million in small towns (population less than 1 million) and up to ₹2.8 million in larger towns (population over 1 million), to customers with family incomes of ₹8 thousand–₹10 thousand per month and above.

-eKYC

-eKYC (electronic know your customer) is an online, paperless Aadhaar card-based process for fulfilling KYC requirements to start investing in mutual funds without the submission of any documents.
-Axis Bank partnered with Visa Inc. to launch the 'eKYC' facility, and was the first organization in India to introduce biometrics-based KYC.

 Subsidiaries

 Axis Capital Ltd.

 Axis Capital Ltd. was incorporated in India as a wholly owned subsidiary of the bank on 6 December 2005 and received its certificate of commencement of business on 2 May 2006.
 Certain businesses of M/s.
 Enam Securities Pvt.
 Ltd. were merged with Axis Capital Ltd. as part of a scheme and the following companies became direct subsidiaries of Axis Capital: